khanrc/tf.gans-comparison/README.md

 |                   30k                    |                   30k                    |
 | ![ebgan.pt.30k](assets/ebgan.pt.30k.png) | ![ebgan.nopt.30k](assets/ebgan.nopt.30k.png) |

 The model using PT generates slightly better sample visually.
 However, the results does not seem to prevent mode-collapse.
+Furthermore, I could not distinguish what is better from repeated experiments.

 |             pt weight = 0.1              |                No pt loss                |
 | :--------------------------------------: | :--------------------------------------: |
 | ![ebgan.pt.graph](assets/ebgan.pt.graph.png) | ![ebgan.nopt.graph](assets/ebgan.nopt.graph.png) |

-pt_loss decreases faster in the left which used pt_weight=0.1 but there is no big difference and even at the end the right which used no pt_loss has a lower pt_loss.
-So I wonder: what is real role of PT loss?
+pt_loss decreases a little faster in the left which used pt_weight=0.1 but there is no big difference and even at the end the right which used no pt_loss has a lower pt_loss.
+So I wonder: is the PT loss really working in the same way as theory?

 ### LSGAN

+Mao, Xudong, et al. "Least squares generative adversarial networks." arXiv preprint ArXiv:1611.04076 (2016).

 - Unusually, LSGAN used large dimension for latent space (z_dim=1024)
 - But in my experiments, z_dim=100 makes better results than z_dim=1024 which is originally used in paper